greg-raven/Uncommon-Sense/_posts/2018-11-01-keep-your-eye-on-the-prize.md

 ---
-title: 'Keep your eye on the prize'
+title: "Keep your eye on the prize"
 layout: post
 categories:
 - socialism